управлять коммутаторами OpenFlow (administer OpenFlow switches)

 OpenFlow 1.0 and 1.1 switches always reset counters in

-this situation, as if reset_counts
+this situation, as if reset_counts were always specified.

-Open vSwitch 1.10 added support for reset_counts
+Open vSwitch 1.10 added support for reset_counts.

 no_packet_counts